Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

 A systematic review of studies on Rhodiola also highlighted that it could lower blood pressure.

-For people with high BP, that can be one of the important benefits of Rhodiola, but if you have low BP, then be careful with this ingredient .
+The Library also mentions that for people with high BP, that can be one of the important benefits of Rhodiola, but if you have low BP, then be careful with this ingredient .

 4. Dry Mouth